 cork.
 Lightly press in the cork and ensure that it makes an airtight

-fit.
-Blow up the balloon and let the air out.
-Slip a balloon
+Blow up the balloon and let the air out, then slip then end over the neck

-down the neck of the bottle and turn the neck of the balloon neck over the
+of the bottle, and then push the body of the balloon into the bottle

 A bottle is shown with the balloon inside it, but hiding the cork from the

 view of the audience.
-You try to blow the balloon up, but you cannot,
+Several children try to blow the balloon up,

-showing that we cannot make people accept Jesus as their Saviour.
+but they cannot, showing that they cannot force friends accept Jesus as

 Mary, Quite Contrary: